Key Takeaways

 Are ARMs better than fixed-rate mortgages?

 ARMs are neither better nor worse than fixed-rate mortgages.
-ARMs may be right for you if you plan to sell or refinance within five years of purchase or if you like to share the time risk of your loan.
+ARMs may be right for you if you plan to sell or refinance within five years of purchase or if you are comfortable sharing the time risk of your loan.

 Are fixed-rate mortgages safer than ARMs?